 - FCNR swap – RBI had opened a window to allow the banks to swap fresh FCNR dollar funds, mobilized for a minimum term of three years at a fixed rate of 3.5% per annum (for USD deposit) for the tenor of the deposit (now closed) and so it eliminated all the fluctuation risk among foreign investors.

-Note: FCNR means Foreign Currency Non-Resident which is an account maintained in foreign currency thus eliminating the need of the investor to convert it into rupee saving her from the currency fluctuation loss.
+Note: FCNR means Foreign Currency Non-Resident which is an account maintained in foreign currency thus eliminating the need of the investor to convert it into rupee saving her from the currency fluctuation loss, if you want to know what the cryptocurrency statement is then check a bitcoin trading bot review.

 - 100% limit on overseas investment rolled back – As I stated in 6th point above, the 100% of net worth overseas investment limit is now rolled back to 400%.